platformsh/platformsh-docs/src/overview/pricing.md

 The resources of a **Standard plan are not sufficient to run more than one application** in the same cluster if there is also a MySQL database as a Service.
 Useful multi-apps start at Medium.

 A Medium plan, for example, can support 3 Apps with a MySQL instance and a Redis instance.
+A Double Extra Large plan, for example, can support 40 micro-services with a MySQL instance and a Redis and a RabbitMQ running in the cluster, or it can simply run huge application containers to support high transactional traffic.

 If you wonder if a specific setup would fit in a plan, don't hesitate to contact our support.

 ## Enterprise

 Enterprise plans start at around $1000 a month.
+Enterprise clusters can scale to hundreds of CPUs and Terabytes of RAM.

 For a price lower than traditional managed hosting, you get included development and staging environments, as well as triple redundancy on every element of the stack with: